pmcdi/jarvais/README.md

 ### Explainer Module

 The **Explainer** module is designed to evaluate trained models by generating diagnostic plots, auditing bias, and producing comprehensive reports.
-It supports various supervised learning tasks, including classification, regression, and time-to-event models.
+It supports various supervised learning tasks, including classification, regression, and survival models.

 The module provides an easy-to-use interface for model diagnostics, bias analysis, and feature importance visualization, facilitating deeper insights into the model's performance and fairness.